 Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 Many tea drinkers enjoy the benefits of herbal teas, including the growing range of flavors, ingredients, and blends.
 Such teas add freshness, originality, subtlety, and nutritional value to tea drinkers.
-Many tea drinkers also assume that they are receiving the health benefits of herbal tea.
+Many tea drinkers also assume they are receiving herbal tea’s health benefits.

-Yet an important question to ask is, “are herbal teas good for you?”
+Yet the critical question is, “are herbal teas good for you?”
 This article addresses the risks of herbal teas and aims to answer that question.

 But be warned, the answer is cautionary.
-The downbeat note is, do you know what you’re drinking and how it affects your body?
+So the downbeat note is, do you know what you’re drinking and how it affects your body?

 - What is in herbal tea?